UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 <img src="figs/Open-loop.jpg" alt="Alt text" width="300">

-## Classification of optimal control
-* Dynamic Programming
-* indirect methods
-* direct methods
-   * Forward dynamics approach
-      * Direct shooting
-         * Single Step
-         * Multiple Steps
-      * Collocation
-   * inverse dynamics approach
-      * Spline, or polynomial or Fourier series-based approximation
-      * finite difference approach

-## Solution Techniques for Optimal Control Problems
+### Solution Techniques for Optimal Control Problems

 1. **Analytical Methods:**
    - **Calculus of Variations:** This method involves finding the extrema of functionals by solving differential equations.
 It is particularly useful for problems with continuous time and smooth dynamics.